Best cross country warm up drills

 1. Leg swings: Stand next to a wall or hold onto a stable object for balance.
 Swing one leg forward and backward in a controlled motion, gradually increasing the range of motion each time.
 Repeat for 10-15 swings on each leg.
 This stretch helps loosen up the hips and hamstrings, which are crucial for a smooth running stride.

-See also Best starter tool kit with drill
+See also Best drill for hard walls

 2. High knees: Stand tall and march forward while lifting your knees as high as possible.
 Pump your arms in sync with your legs and aim for a brisk pace.
 Do 20-30 repetitions.
 High knees stretch and warm up the hip flexors, quads, and glutes, promoting greater range of motion and power during your run.